ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 # S-111 Dynamic Hydrographic Products(DHP) in HDF5 file format using RIOPS(Regional Ice Ocean Prediction System) surface currents data.

-This S-111 Dynamic Hydrographic Products(DHP) tiled dataset use the currents of the operational ECCC RIOPS oceanographic model.
-The S-111 tiled data use an open standard [ HDF5 ](https://www.hdfgroup.org/solutions/hdf5/) file format with a specification provided by the [ International Hydrographic Organisation(IHO) ](https://iho.int).
-All stakeholders that are interested by the georeferenced RIOPS surface oceanic currents of the canadian coastal waters can use this data for maritime navigation purposes.
+This S-111 Dynamic Hydrographic Products(DHP) tiled dataset use the surface currents of the operational ECCC RIOPS oceanographic model.
+The S-111 tiled data use an open standard [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format with a specification provided by the [International Hydrographic Organisation(IHO)](https://iho.int).
+All maritime navigation stakeholders that are interested by the RIOPS surface oceanic currents of the canadian coastal waters can use this [EPSG:4326](https://epsg.io/4326) georeferenced S-111 tiled data.

 # List of variables used for the S-111 currents.